threefoldtech/zos/specs/network/cases.md

 ### QUESTIONS:

   - Storage of network objects.
   It has been said that we will use the 'blockchain' to store 'things'.
 A network/network resource could very well be such a 'thing', but at the moment there is no clear view on how to do that and how big these 'things' can be.
+Also, that 'thing' needs to be encrypted to make sure we don't enlarge a possible attack surface towards a tenant network.
   - notification of change of network objects to interested parties.
   In case we can use the blockchain to store things, how will other nodes be notified a new network resource is created so that tunnels and routing can be built to establish connectivity to all network resources of a tenant network
   - static routing